TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Authentication/AfterUserLoggedInEvent.rst

     The event replaces the deprecated hook
     :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['t3lib/class.t3lib_userauthgroup.php']['backendUserLogin']`.

+..  versionadded:: 13.0
+    The event is also dispatched, when a successful frontend user login is performed.

-The purpose of the PSR-14 event :php:`\TYPO3\CMS\Core\Authentication\Event\AfterUserLoggedInEvent` is to trigger any kind of action when a backend user has been successfully logged in.
+The purpose of the PSR-14 event :php:`\TYPO3\CMS\Core\Authentication\Event\AfterUserLoggedInEvent` is to trigger any kind of action when a backend or frontend user has been successfully logged in.

 The TYPO3 Core itself uses this event in the TYPO3 backend to send an email to a user, if the user has successfully logged in.
 See